michaelhasey/Architectural_Image-Synthesis-Control-Methods/README.md

 ## Uncontrolled to Controlled

 The left animation below illustrates how GANS, when left uncontrolled, can generate a wide range of imagery in a seemingly random manner.
 In this state, composition, geometry, environment, etc. are left to chance.
-The image to the right illustrates how GANs can be controlled when engaging with latent space.
-Here, the height of the left tower is being targeted and carefully altered by carefully targeting and manipulating particular latent space vectors.
+The image to the right illustrates how GANs can be controlled when properly engaging with latent space.
+Here, the height of the left tower is being targeted and altered by carefully manipulating particular latent space vectors.

 ![](images/no_control3.gif)
 ![](images/left_tower2.gif)